Best-Ever Homemade Chocolate Recipe

 So let's get started.
 Let's make some healthy chocolate.

-Preparation takes about 10 minutes, and the chocolate needs about an hour to chill.
+Preparation takes about 10 minutes and needs about an hour to chill.

 - 60 - 70 grams (half a cup) cacao or cocoa butter